skirino/slides/slides/raft_fleet/slides.md

 - Compared with [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing), randezvous hashing
     - is much simpler
     - naturally integrates data center-aware placement
-    - is not flexible to tweak hotspot
+    - is not flexible to tweak hotspot (in the case of e.g. key-value store)

 ---